 Lake Garda is Travelling with our Kids pick for a family-friendly destination.

 Just a few family-friendly things to do in Lake Garda are heading to one of the Theme Parks like Gardaland.
 They are within a 10 min drive of Peschiera del Garda.
-Not only will the kids enjoy it, the big kids will too!
+Not only will the kids enjoy it, but the big kids will too!

 For the animal lovers, you could visit Parco Natura which has a safari drive around, and the fauna park where you can explore on foot.
 If you wished to visit Verona, then it is only 20 mins by train from Peschiera del Garda.
 It is a great day out, exploring the streets, enjoying the Italian cuisine, and learning about the history of the city.

 If you want great views of Lake Garda, head up the cable car to the top of Monte Baldo.
 The second cable car rotates 360 degrees, which our boys absolutely loved.
 Once at the top you can go hiking, or just make your way to the viewpoints for some stunning views.
 Find a spot and enjoy a picnic with some serious views.
 If you are lucky, you may even see parachutists jumping from the mountain and flying down above Lake Garda.

 Not only are there many family-friendly places to visit while at Lake Garda, but the locals were so friendly and were very helpful whenever we needed help.
 The restaurants were also great for kids, especially our boys who are gluten and milk free.